Orrslab/Functions/Filter_development/Visual_Filter_DB_establishment/README.md

 - Combines metadata across all species from the file `/Annotated_data/metadata_per_tag.csv`.
 - Generates a `/Annotated_data/metadata_per_species.csv` file containing the following columns:
   - `Species_ID`, `Num_tags`, `Start_time`, `End_time`, `Num_records`

+## 6. Data Visualization
+To create interactive maps of the data in the sqlite files from the Visual Filter App, run /Data_visualization/create_maps_of_all_sqlite_files_in_DB.R
+It is recommended to run this script for each species separately.